heathermiller/dist-prog-book/chapter/4/dist-langs.md

 ### Consistency (Concurrency)

-If computing on shared data can be avoided, parallel computations would not be bottlenecked by serialized accesses.
+If computing on shared data can be avoided, parallel computations will not be bottlenecked by serialized accesses.
 Unfortunately, there are many instances where operating on shared data is necessary.
 While problems with shared data can be dealt with fairly simply in the local case, distribution introduces problems that make consistency more complex.